What is Plywood?Types, Grades & Best Uses (Complete Guide)

 How Strong is Plywood?

 Sheets of plywood come in varying thicknesses, ranging from ½ inch to 1.5 inches.
 Its thickness directly corresponds with how strong it is and how much weight the plywood sheet can hold.
-The type of plywood also impacts how durable it is (hardwood vs softwood).
+The type of plywood also affects its durability (hardwood vs. softwood).

-The average plywood sheet can support between 5-50 lbs per square foot.
-Thicker plywood, between 1 inch and above, can support as much as 170 lbs per square foot.
-Size also matters when it comes to how much weight plywood can bear
+The average plywood sheet can support between 5 and 50 lbs per square foot.
+Thicker plywood, 1 inch or thicker, can support up to 170 lbs per square foot.
+Size also matters when it comes to how much weight plywood can bear.

 How Long Does Plywood Last?

-Because plywood is specifically manufactured to withstand brute force and provide structural support, it has a high durability and lifespan.
+Because plywood is engineered to withstand heavy loads and provide structural support, it offers high durability and a long lifespan.
 Plywood can last up to 35 years, sometimes more.

-When used outside, how long plywood lasts depends on how well it’s treated and what the weather conditions are like.
+When used outside, how long plywood lasts depends on how well it’s treated and the weather conditions.
 Coated with epoxy or polyurethane, plywood can last for years outside in window frames or outbuildings.
-If left untreated, sheets are likely to rot within 1-3 years
+If left untreated, sheets are likely to rot within 1-3 years.

 Learn more about how to treat and prevent wood rot in plywood.